BiaPyX/BiaPy-doc/source/for_developers/configuration.rst

 In order to run BiaPy, a YAML configuration file must be created.
 Examples for each workflow can be found in the `templates <https://github.com/BiaPyX/BiaPy/tree/master/templates>`__ folder on the BiaPy GitHub repository.
 If you are unsure about which workflow is most suitable for your data, you can refer to the `Select Workflow <select_workflow.html>`__ page for guidance.

-The options for the configuration file can be found in the `config.py <https://github.com/BiaPyX/BiaPy/blob/master/biapy/config/config.py>`_ file on the BiaPy GitHub repository.
+The options for the configuration file can be found in the `config.py <https://github.com/BiaPyX/BiaPy/blob/master/biapy/config/config.py>`__ file on `the BiaPy GitHub repository <https://github.com/BiaPyX/BiaPy>`__.
 However, some of the most commonly used options are explained below:

 System
 ~~~~~~